Interfaith and Peace Education

 Someone here aptly pointed out that we lack the distance necessary to appreciate fully what we are living.
 That might be the reason why those new trends put us in a state of anxiety.
+This usually calls for a person to seek help from online sites like the Green Society.
+Why?
+It’s because marijuana has proven to help anxiety and it’s very easy to buy weed online.
 Nevertheless, I would like to conclude with words of hope, because, as was rightly mentioned by a speaker, hope has rarely be mentioned here.
 The anxiety that we are experiencing is hopefully going to help us overcome the crisis and create a common future together.
 Women have an important role to play in this – the relative absence of women has been mentioned too.
 While women may not appear in the limelight, they surely are present, very present, and I dare affirm that, together with young people, they are pushing for change and creating hope.
 Thank you very much.

 Dharma Master Hsin Tao